pfbrowning/primeng-custom-theme-example/README.md

-# Creating a custom PrimeNG SCSS theme
+# Creating A Custom PrimeNG SCSS Theme

 PrimeNG is a capable open source Angular UI library which provides a large number of useful components.
 There are plenty of premium themes available for PrimeNG, some of which do look rather nice.
 They also offer a commercial theme designer product.
 However, for those of us who wish to take the free, open-source route, the options are limited, which is ironic considering that the library itself is under the MIT license.
 At the time of writing there are only a handful of free themes offered with PrimeNG, which themselves are really just different variations on the same two core free themes ("Nova" and "Luna").
-They used to have many more free themes, but they were recently deprecated (although they're still available on Github and in the NPM package).
+They used to have many more free themes, but these were recently deprecated (although they're still available on Github and in the NPM package).

 Writing your own theme via SCSS is not difficult once you figure out how it works, but at the time of writing there's no official documentation whatsoever on the subject and not much in the way of unofficial documentation.
 I found [this](https://medium.com/@OlegVaraksin/simple-ways-to-create-a-new-theme-in-primeng-12d9bbe3fc60) guide to be very helpful, but a lot has changed since that post was written.
 1 1/2 years is a long time in the world of cutting edge web development.

 This tutorial uses Angular 7 and assumes that you're using at least Angular 6.
-You can probably follow along with earlier versions of Angular if you haven't upgraded yet: YMMV.
+You might be able to follow along with earlier versions of Angular if you haven't upgraded yet: YMMV.

 # 1 - Create Your App & Import PrimeNG
-First we have to handle the boring boilerplate of creating our example app and adding PrimeNG to it.
+First we have to handle the boring boilerplate of creating our example app and adding PrimeNG.
 If you already have a working Angular app with PrimeNG added, then feel free to skip to step 3.

 First create your app with `ng new primeng-custom-theme-example`.
 If you're using Angular CLI 7, it will prompt you about routing and stylesheets.
 This tutorial will work regardless of which you select.
-Angular CLI will compile SCSS files for you when you specify them as app styles or component styles even if you didn't create your app with the SCSS option.
+Angular CLI will compile SCSS files for you when you specify them as app styles (in angular.json) or component styles even if you didn't create your app with the SCSS option.
 In order to demonstrate this I'm going to select CSS stylesheets.

 Install PrimeNG with `npm i primeng primeicons --save`.
-Add references to PrimeNG's primeicons.css, nova-light theme.css, and primeng.min.css within the 'styles' array in your Angular.json.
+Add references to PrimeNG's primeicons.css, nova-light theme.css, and primeng.min.css within the 'styles' array in your angular.json.
 Adding the nova-light theme file is a temporary measure just so that the app displays properly until we replace it with our own theme stylesheet.
 ```json
 "styles": [
     "src/styles.css",